The Surrey Cricketer and the Hot Air Balloon

 This amazing feat, which was achieved in eighteen hours, was not bettered until 1914, when Karl Ingold flew over one thousand miles in an Aviatik biplane.
 Green’s entry in the Oxford Dictionary of Biography suggests that he retired in 1852, but there are newspaper accounts of him making public flights after that date.
-His brewer son George, aged forty-seven in 1854, was also a balloonist, but the epithet “veteran” points more obviously to the older man, who was then sixty-nine.
+His son, George, was also a balloonist.
+George, a brewer by trade, was forty-seven years old in 1854, but the epithet ‘veteran’ points more obviously to the older man, who was then sixty-nine.

 At about eight-fifteen in the evening Green began his solo descent over the commons and agricultural fields of rural Mitcham.
 This was potentially the most dangerous part of the journey.
-Not only were buildings a hazard but the landing, if fast and vertical, might bring the basket down with dangerous force, and, if horizontal, might drag the balloonist along the ground.
+Not only were buildings a hazard, but the landing, if fast and vertical, might bring the basket down with dangerous force.
+If horizontal, it might drag the balloonist along the ground.
 But fortunately for Mr Green a Mr Harwood just happened to be on the spot.

 The Greens are well-documented: you can see a portrait of Charles in the National Portrait Gallery in London.
 But who was the cricketer Frederick Harwood?